Dusan Licina

-Dusan Licina (born in 1986 in Belgrade, Serbia) is an engineer and researcher specializing in indoor air quality, building ventilation, and human exposure.
-He is a professor at EPFL (École Polytechnique Fédérale de Lausanne) and head of the Human-Oriented Built Environment Laboratory.
+Dusan Licina (born in 1986 in Belgrade, Serbia) is a Serbian engineer and researcher.
+He is an Associate Professor at EPFL (École Polytechnique Fédérale de Lausanne) and Director of the Human-Oriented Built Environment Laboratory at EPFL Fribourg.
+His research spans fundamental indoor air and exposure science, ventilation, sensing and environmental control, and performance-based assessment of healthy, lower-carbon buildings.

 Early life and education

 Licina received a B.Sc. in 2008 and a M.Sc. in 2010 in Mechanical Engineering from the University of Belgrade.
-During this time, he specialized in studying heating, ventilation, and air-Conditioning (HVAC) systems.
+During this time, he specialized in heating, ventilation, and air-Conditioning (HVAC) systems.
 In 2015, he received a joint Ph.D. from the National University of Singapore (School of Design and Environment) and the Technical University of Denmark (International Centre for Indoor Environment and Energy).

-His Ph.D. thesis, titled "Human convective boundary layer and its impact on personal exposure," contributed to the improved understanding of airflow characteristics around the human body, personal exposure to airborne pollutants indoors, and ventilation control.
+His doctoral thesis "Human convective boundary layer and its impact on personal exposure" examined airflow around the human body and its interactions with room ventilation, with particular emphasis on personal exposure to airborne pollutants.

 Career

 Upon completing his Ph.D., Licina moved to the University of California, Berkeley as a postdoctoral researcher in the group of William W. Nazaroff.
-During his postdoctoral career, Licina focused on investigating sources and transport of air pollutants in buildings and inhalation exposure assessment.
-He then served as the director of the standard development team at the International WELL Building Institute (IWBI) in New York.
-During this time, he led the development of the air and thermal comfort concepts within the WELL v2 green building certification standard, a global standard for healthy buildings in more than 65 countries.
+His postdoctoral research examined indoor pollutant sources and transport and their implications for human inhalation exposure.
+He subsequently served as Director of Standard Development at the International WELL Building Institute (IWBI) in New York, where he contributed to the development of the air-quality and thermal-environment concepts to the WELL Building Standard (v2).

-Licina joined EPFL in June 2018 as a tenure-track assistant professor of indoor environmental quality at the School for Architecture, Civil, and Environmental Engineering (ENAC), and has since served as director of the Human-Oriented Built Environment Laboratory at EPFL, also part of the Smart Living Lab and located in Fribourg.
+Licina joined EPFL in June 2018 as a tenure-track assistant professor of Indoor Environmental Quality at the School of Architecture, Civil, and Environmental Engineering (ENAC), where he established and has since directed the Human-Oriented Built Environment Laboratory (HOBEL) at EPFL, also part of the Smart Living Lab in Fribourg.

+In 2025, Licina was promoted to Associate Professor of Civil Engineering at EPFL.

 Research

-Some of Licina's notable research contributions include understanding of contributions of human skin and clothing to the concentration and diversity of indoor chemicals and particulate matter, including bioaerosols, and their contribution to indoor inhalation burden.
+Licina's research connects fundamental indoor air science with building operation and performance.
+His work examines how indoor pollutants are generated, transformed, transported and inhaled; how ventilation, sensing and control strategies influence exposure and indoor environmental quality; and how building performance can be evaluated in relation to health, energy use and carbon impacts.
+His research combines laboratory and environmental-chamber experiments, field measurements, environmental sensing, modeling, data analysis and simulation.